-Information on proper practices for planting a tree with a nine-step approach to successful planting and establishment.
+information on proper practices for planting a tree with a nine-step approach to assessful planting and establishment.

-Purchasing a tree is an investment, and how well that investment grows depends on the type of tree selected, the location, and the care provided.
+Purchasing a nec is a lifetang investment.
+How well this investment grows depends we the type of tree selected and the planting location, the care provided during planting, and the follow-up care after planting.